 It’s normal to worry about germs on your keyboard, especially if you’ve been working in an office or a classroom full of sick people.
 If your keys are a little too dirty and you’re wondering if they may have become a biohazard, then it’s time to get out the disinfectant.

 Specifically, get some isopropyl alcohol and a bundle of cotton swabs.
-Isopropyl (the rubbing alcohol kind) is important, because stronger versions thereof may accidentally burn off some of your keyboard letters.
-Cotton swabs or Q-Tips, on the other hand, are important because you don’t want any liquids near your keyboard, even when cleaning.
+Isopropyl (the rubbing alcohol kind) is essential, because stronger versions thereof may accidentally burn off some of your keyboard letters.
+Cotton swabs or Q-Tips, on the other hand, are crucial because you don’t want any liquids near your keyboard, even when cleaning.
 Dip and dab a swab so that it’s damp but in no danger of dripping, and then start wiping your keys one by one.
 This somewhat tedious method is very effective but easier to do if, well, you’re a little bored and have some time to waste.